Hoot (film): Home media

 DVD sales were more successful than the box office gross.
-The DVD was released on August 15, 2006, and sold 114,528 units, bringing in $2,058,068 in the opening weekend.
+Hoot was released on DVD on August 15, 2006, by New Line Home Entertainment.
+The film sold 114,528 units, bringing in $2,058,068 in the opening weekend.

 A newer figure indicates that 703,786 units have been sold, translating to $10,972,266 in revenue.

 Reception

 Critical response

-On Rotten Tomatoes Hoot has an approval rating of 26% based on reviews from 99 critics, with a consensus that "Lacking energy and humor, Hoot is a ho-hum story of eco-awareness that falls flat as a pancake."
+On Rotten Tomatoes, Hoot has an approval rating of 26% based on reviews from 99 critics, with a consensus that "Lacking energy and humor, Hoot is a ho-hum story of eco-awareness that falls flat as a pancake."
 On Metacritic, it has a score of 46%, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 One of the most positive reviews came from the Boston Globes Ty Burr (3 stars out of 4), saying, "Hoot tells kids they can make a difference in this world, and that's worth a hundred Ice Age 2s."
 San Francisco Chronicles Ruthe Stein gave the film a positive review (3 stars out of 4) and said, "...the film does nothing to dilute the save-the-Earth-and-every-creature-on-it message of Carl Hiaasen's ingeniously plotted award-winning children's book."
 Roger Ebert gave Hoot 1.5 stars (out of 4) and included Hoot in his 2007 book Your Movie Sucks, where he says "'Hoot' has its heart in the right place, but I have been unable to locate its brain" and "... the kids (especially Mullet Fingers) are likeable but not remotely believable".
 Michael Medved panned Hoot (2 stars out of 4) saying that "...the lame plot centers around a greedy developer who wants to bulldoze a lot inhabited by rare burrowing owls" and "though I'd like to root for 'Hoot', its entertainment value is moot".

 Accolades

 Logan Lerman, who played the lead role of Roy Eberhardt, won a Young Artist Award for his performance in Hoot.
-He received the nomination and win in early 2007 for Best Performance in a Feature Film - Leading Young Actor.
+He received the nomination and win in early 2007 for Best Performance in a Feature Film – Leading Young Actor.